It doesn’t matter if you’re new to gardening or have been growing plants for decades. You already know that each plant has its own light requirements.

 Partial Sun Herbs:

 - Parsley: This plant grows in partial to full sun.
-It’s preferable to grow it in partial sun if the weather isn’t tolerant in your area.
+It’s preferable to grow it in the partial sun if the weather isn’t tolerant in your area.

 - Mint: Mint can also grow in both full and partial sun, but I prefer to expose this plant to the sun only in the morning.